vxcontrol/rancher-catalog/templates/letsencrypt/1/README.md

 ### About
 The Let's Encrypt Certificate Manager obtains a free (SAN) SSL Certificate from the [Let's Encrypt CA](https://letsencrypt.org/) and adds it to Rancher's certificate store.
 Once the certificate is created it is scheduled for automatic renewal 20-days before expiration.
 Rancher load balancer services are automatically updated to use the renewed certificate.

+### Changelog v1.0.0

+- Major changes for this version are using ACME v2 and possibility of generate wildcard certificates
+- Bump version of lego to 1.0.1
+- Changed links to this repository
+- Docs formatting (by gkapkowski)
+- Read configuration from env or secrets file (by gkapkowski)
+- We don't need an Access Key if the correct IAM role is set, this shouldn't be fatal (by MartinLeedotOrg)
+- Add new dockerfile and make target (by tim.webster)

 ### Changelog v0.5.0

 - Added support for Aurora DNS, Azure DNS and NS1